Rea Brook: Names and etymology

+Characteristics

 Rea Brook has changed dramatically since the start of the 21st century with a downturn in the recorded numbers of coarse fish.
 The Environment Agency put this down to the brook changing from a high capacity watercourse into a fast flowing one.
 It has been noted that the brook is still plentiful with salmonid type fish.

 When the brook reaches Shrewsbury, it flows through a local nature reserve designated in 1994 as the Reabrook Valley Country Park.
 The valley is noted for its wildlife, specifically otters and orchids that are rare in that part of Shropshire.
 In its final reaches it curves westwards to its confluence with the River Severn just off Coleham Head in the town.
 The brook flooded extensively in 2000, 2007 and 2010.

 After the flooding in 2000, it was suggested that a tunnel and culvert be created to divert water away from Rea Brook eastwards where it would enter the River Severn a point further downstream and out of the environs of Shrewsbury.
 As the cost of this work would have exhausted the funds put aside for flood defences in the town, it was discounted.

 The 2007 flooding destroyed a bridge which was rebuilt in 2008 with additional archaeological excavations on the leat that ran alongside the Rea Brook in the valley at Shrewsbury.
 The leat (or mill race) had existed since the medieval period, and was disused at the time of the flooding.
 The bridge repairs necessitated diverting the Rea Brook into the former leat.